kirankbs/germany/dahme-spreewald/Readme.md

 - [Application Form](https://www.dahme-spreewald.info/sixcms/detail.php/64761)
 - [Appointment](https://www.terminland.de/ab-dahme-spreewald/)
+- Book an Einburgungtest(Naturalization Test) well advanced due to long waiting list.
+Exam can be given any VHS in the Germany but questions will be according to the state where your rescidence is.
+For example [Telto Flaming](https://vhs.teltow-flaeming.de/pruefungszentrum/einbuergerungstest) OR [Neukolln VHS]()
 - Photo: Same dimension of our visa photo i.e 55*45
 - [Pension Statement](https://www.eservice-drv.de/SelfServiceWeb/).
 Submit application online and you will receive it by post.
 - Passport & Blue Card Copy orginal.